aptise/peter_sslers/README.md

 Account keys from the LetsEncrypt client are reformatted into PEM-encoded RSA keys.
 The data from the various json files are archived into the database for use later.
 The account data is searched for the actual environment it is registered with, and that becomes part of the account record.

-## Why use OpenSsl directly? / does this work on windows?
+## Why use OpenSSL directly? / does this work on windows?

 When this package was first developed, installing the necessary python packages for cryptography required a lot of work and downloading.
 OpenSSL should already be running on any machine PeterSslers needs to work on, so it was chosen for easy in quick deployment.

-It was also much easier to peg this to `openssl` in a linux environment for now; which rules out windows.
+It was also much easier to peg this to `openssl` in a linux environment for now; which ruled out windows.

-In the future this could all be done with Python's crypto library.
-However openssl is fast and this was primarily designed for dealing with linux environments. sorry.
+The current version only uses `openssl` if the requisite Python modules are not installed.
+That should work on windows.

-If someone wants to make a PR to make this fully Python based now that a lot of dependencies are worked out... ok!
+If someone wants to make a PR to support windows as a fallback, it will be reviewed!

 ## Where does the various data come from?